dddogwang/Rettsyndrome/FeatureExtract/features.md

 33 Shape.WeightedHuMoments5
 34 Shape.WeightedHuMoments6
 35 Shape.WeightedHuMoments7

+## Fourier shape descriptor features

+> See histomicstk.features.compute_fsd_features for more details.
+Feature names are prefixed by *FSD*.

 36 Shape.FSD1
 37 Shape.FSD2
 38 Shape.FSD3
 39 Shape.FSD4
 40 Shape.FSD5
 41 Shape.FSD6

+## Intensity features for the nucleus and cytoplasm channels

+> See histomicstk.features.compute_fsd_features for more details.
+Feature names are prefixed by *Nucleus.Intensity.* for nucleus features and *Cytoplasm.Intensity.* for cytoplasm features.

 42 Nucleus.Intensity.Min
 43 Nucleus.Intensity.Max
 44 Nucleus.Intensity.Mean